dbohdan/structured-text-tools/README.md

 # License

-The contents of this wiki is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
-By contributing to the wiki you release your contribution under this license.
+The contents of this document is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+By contributing you agree to release your contribution under this license.

 # Disclosure

-[Sqawk](https://github.com/dbohdan/sqawk), [Remarshal](https://github.com/dbohdan/remarshal) and [initool](https://github.com/dbohdan/initool) were written by the owner of this wiki.
+[Sqawk](https://github.com/dbohdan/sqawk), [Remarshal](https://github.com/dbohdan/remarshal) and [initool](https://github.com/dbohdan/initool) were written by the curator of this document.